-Harajuku (原宿) is an area north of Shibuya (next to Meiji Shrine) which is renowned as the center of Japan’s extreme teenage fashion styles where young people gather on Sundays to socialise and show-off.
-Unfortunately I wasn’t able to visit on a Sunday but I did wander around the adjacent shopping district and came across a few interesting places of note.
+Harajuku is an area north of Shibuya (next to Meiji Shrine) which is renowned as the centre of Japan’s extreme teenage fashion styles where young people gather on Sundays to socialise and show off.
+Unfortunately, I wasn’t able to visit on a Sunday but I did wander around the adjacent shopping district and came across a few interesting places of note.

-Along a side street I came across UNIQLO’s novel UT concept store which primarily sells their T-shirts.
-The T-shirts are contained in labeled plastic canisters which are stored on vending machine-like shelves.
+Along a side street, I came across UNIQLO’s novel UT concept store which primarily sells their T-shirts.
+The T-shirts are contained in labelled plastic canisters which are stored on vending machine-like shelves.

 Since they started opening stores in China I’ve brought a lot of clothes from them – their basic stuff is good quality and inexpensive although I sometimes find it hard to find a good fit (I definitely don’t anthropometrically match Asian standards).